Knowledge Level: Intermediate

 Always have a fully charged mobile phone with you and make sure you’re not draining its battery by using its GPS for navigation or recording ride stats.
 Keep your phone in a fully waterproof case and protect it in the middle of your bag where it won’t be damaged in a fall.
 Register your mobile to be able to text message the emergency services as, in remote areas, there sometimes won’t be a strong enough signal to make a call but a text will often go.
 Have an I.C.E (in case of emergency) stored in your phone and make sure the security lock is turned off.
 In an emergency there are several numbers you can call.
 Watch this video that explains what your options are.

 A basic knowledge of First Aid should be a priority for all mountain bikers and is especially important when riding in remote locations.
-REC (Rescue Emergency Care) and certain ITC courses are geared towards outdoors activities, including mountain biking, and attending one could genuinely be a life saver.
+Certain courses are geared towards outdoors activities, including mountain biking, and attending one could genuinely be a life saver.

 Always support the local Mountain Rescue service wherever you’re riding.
 These are the guys who will probably be the first on the scene if something does go wrong and, as well as all being unpaid volunteers, they rely totally on fundraising and donations to deliver the amazing service they offer.
 Whenever you see a collection box, get into the habit of always dropping a pound or two in and see it as a very reasonably priced insurance policy.